 Referred to as the ‘silent killer, hepatitis B lives up to its name.
 Despite great efforts around the world to increase awareness of this virus, and to improve prevention, testing and treatment, there has sadly been no decline in global mortality rates.
 Nearly one million people die from hepatitis B, and its complications, every year.

 What makes hepatitis B such a difficult and lethal virus?

 Hepatitis B is a highly infectious virus, more so than hepatitis C and even HIV.
 In some parts of the world, the prevalence rates are very high – up to 20%.
 For Korean people, the prevalence rates have been markedly reduced by nationwide vaccination programs, but those who already have the infection remain at risk.

 Even with vaccination, there are instances where, for those at high risk – such as babies born to mothers who have hepatitis B – vaccination may not be enough to prevent infection.
 Also, in some cases, one course of hepatitis B vaccine might not be adequate and further vaccination courses may be needed.
 It is safest for people to have a doctor check their blood tests – looking for protective antibody levels – to ensure that they are not in this group.

-Liver cancer is the most common cause of death from hepatitis B. It too is asymptomatic until very late, and the best way to check for it is with regular ultrasounds and blood tests.
-If there are concerns about spots on their liver the doctor may advise to have additional tests such as CT or MRI .
-All patients with a family history of liver cancer, and all with cirrhosis, should have, at the very least, six monthly check-ups.
+Liver cancer is the most common cause of death from hepatitis B. It is also asymptomatic until very advanced and the best way to check for it is with regular ultrasounds and blood tests.
+If there are concerns about spots on your liver, a doctor may advise to have additional tests such as CT or MRI scans.
+All patients with a family history of liver cancer and all with cirrhosis should have checkups at least every six months.

 Published 12 January, 2021